 - Should a blog post ever link to a competitor?

 We live in a multi-media world.
-That means that the word “content” means a lot more than just blog posts.
-It means photos, illustrations, video, etc.
+Meaning the word “content” includes more than just t blog posts.
+It includes photos, illustrations, video, etc.

 If your marketing efforts are going to include things besides text (and, really, they should!) then you need to make sure you outline your expectations for each of these kinds of content.
 For example: